 Compiling a vision statement is a deliberate and mindful ongoing action, that requires continuous refinement, tweaking and adaption that is consistently calibrated with personal development and growth.
 Allowing a person to productively accommodate modern work place needs, requirements, changes and curb the destructive impact of future shock effectively.

 A vision statement is for our career and professional path, like the rudder of a ship at sea.
 Without it, a ship drifts aimlessly, helplessly and incapacitated at sea.
 Powerless to navigate the stormy seas of uncertainty and confusion, winds of change and the many waves of challenge.
-Without a guiding (rudder) vision statement, any future career and professional path, is reduced to a daily survival existence that inevitably leads to... just-go-where-the-money-is, while secretly praying and hoping for a lucky break of a self-actualizing lottery.
+Without a guiding vision statement (i.e. rudder), any future career and professional path, is reduced to a daily survival existence that inevitably leads to… just-go-where-the-money-is, while secretly praying and hoping for a lucky break of a self-actualizing lottery.

 Vision Statement key steps...

-Without an authentic SWOT-analysis to source from, compiling a vision statement merely is of academic-theoretical significance, with very little practical deployment value.
+Without an authentic SWOT-analysis to source from, compiling a vision statement merely is of academic-theoretical significance, with very little practical application value.
 Although a SWOT-analysis can be reliably done as a once off assessment, we have to take into account that its validity is primarily confined to the present, with a limited predictions legitimacy for the future.

 Therefore – to boost SWOT-analysis reliability, validity and future legitimacy – it is strongly recommended to make use of a cumulative assessment process, allowing for vision statement evolution spanning – approximately – a four to six year time period.